aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Only two autocratic presidents have ruled Gabon since independence from France in 1960.
-Gabon's current President, El Hadj Omar BONGO - one of the longest-serving heads of state in the world - has dominated Gabon's political scene for almost four decades.
+The current president of Gabon, El Hadj Omar BONGO Ondimba - one of the longest-serving heads of state in the world - has dominated the country's political scene for almost four decades.
 President BONGO introduced a nominal multiparty system and a new constitution in the early 1990s.
-However, the low turnout and allegations of electoral fraud during the most recent local elections in 2002-03 have exposed the weaknesses of formal political structures in Gabon.
-In addition, recent strikes have underscored the popular disenchantment with the political system.
-Presidential elections scheduled for 2005 are unlikely to bring change since the opposition remains weak, divided, and financially dependent on the current regime.
+However, allegations of electoral fraud during local elections in 2002-03 and the presidential elections in 2005 have exposed the weaknesses of formal political structures in Gabon.
+Gabon's political opposition remains weak, divided, and financially dependent on the current regime.
 Despite political conditions, a small population, abundant natural resources, and considerable foreign support have helped make Gabon one of the more prosperous and stable African countries.

 People Gabon